Matzo brei, made into pancakes, turns the tedious breadless Passover breakfast into a pleasure.

 Storing Leftovers

-The leftovers can be refrigerated in a sealed container for 3-4 days.
-They actually keep quite well!
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+They keep quite well!
 You can reheat them in the microwave at 50% power.

 You can also freeze the leftovers for up to three months.
-If you stack them, make sure to separate them with wax paper.
+If you stack them, separate them with wax paper.

 Recipe Card